An009/Smart-Personal-Portfolio/project/src/posts/thirdpost.md

 - Unlike Bootstrap, which comes with predefined components, Tailwind lets me build UI elements **from scratch**, keeping the codebase clean and efficient.

 ### 4. **Responsive Design Made Easy**
+-Tailwind's mobile-first responsive utilities (`sm:`, `md:`:,`lg:` , `xl:`) allowed me to design for all devices without the headache of writing media queries manually.
+This was critical in making my portfolio accessible across screen sizes.
 - Tailwind uses intuitive **mobile-first classes**, making responsiveness simple.
 - Example: `md:grid-cols-2` automatically adjusts the layout for medium screens and larger.